fasterius/dotfiles/README.md

 ## Profiles

-The main `bash_profile` contains all bash-related settings and aliases, while `bashrc` simply source the former.
-The `uppmax_profile` is source when logged in to a remote using SSH.
+The main `bash_profile` contains all bash-related settings and aliases, while `bashrc` simply sources the former.
+The `uppmax_profile` is sourced when logged in to a remote using SSH.
 The `condarc` contains the Conda configuration, while `tmux.config` does the same for TMUX.

 ## Vim